Uehara Yūsaku: Early career

 Uehara came to the attention of Kawakami Soroku and was recruited to become one of his "brain trust".
 In August 1892, Uehara was appointed aide-de-camp to Prince Arisugawa Taruhito and also served as an instructor at the Army Staff College.
 From July to November 1893, he was sent as a military attache to Annam and to Siam and from June 1894 was sent to Korea during the Donghak Rebellion.
 With the start of the First Sino-Japanese War, Uehara transferred directly to the Ōshima Yoshimasa, which defeated the Chinese at the Battle of Seonghwan outside of Asan, south of Seoul in the first land engagement of war.
 Uehara was on the staff of the IJA 1st Army (commanded by General Nozu Michitsura) and was promoted to lieutenant colonel in September 1894 while in Korea.
 He rose to the position of chief-of-staff of the IJA 1st Army in March 1895.
 In May, he was reassigned to the 2nd Bureau of the General Staff and in March 1896 was assigned to accompany Prince Fushimi Sadanaru as part of Japan's official delegation to the coronation of Tsar Nicholas II of Russia.
-The delegation remained until August, during which time he was officially reassigned to the 4th Burea of the General Staff.
+The delegation remained until August, during which time he was officially reassigned to the 4th Bureau of the General Staff.
 After his return to Japan, he was promoted to colonel in October 1897.
 In 1899 he was the Japanese delegate to the Hague Convention.